ntop/PF_RING/doc/nbroker/nbrokerd.rst

 nBrokerd Daemon
 ===============

 The nbrokerd daemon provides a client-server pattern to communicate with the RRC physical device.
-Multiple clients can connect to the daemon at the same time to set rules on the RRC device.

-To overcome the limited number of rules supported by the device, the daemon is optimized to support rules deduplication.

-The daemon supports two communication modes:

-- text: commands are exchanged in string format, making this mode suitable for manual user interaction and debugging.
-- binary: commands are exchanged in binary format.

-Please note taht there is some difference in the supported features between the two modes: text mode supports a subset of the full features list.

 The daemon can be started running "nbrokerd"